mercadopago/devsite-docs/guides/additional-content/reports/account-money/generate.en.md

 # Generate report

-You can generate your Account money report through your Mercado Pago account or via API integration.
+You can generate your Account balance report through your Mercado Pago account or via API integration.
 Refer to the table below for more information.

 > NOTE
 >